Let’s look at the key reasons that are pushing GFL Environmental Inc. (GFL) to new highs - News Daemon

 GFL Environmental Inc. (NYSE: GFL) Trading Performance Indicators

-Check out the current performance indicators for GFL Environmental Inc. (GFL).
-In the past quarter, the stock posted a quick ratio of 0.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.33.
-Likewise, its price to free cash flow for the trailing twelve months is 53.37.
+Take a look at GFL Environmental Inc.’s (GFL) current performance indicators.
+Last quarter, stock had a quick ratio of 0.50.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.37.
+Likewise, its price to free cash flow for the trailing twelve months is 54.20.

 Technical Analysis of GFL Environmental Inc. (GFL)